Bo Nix: 2024 season

 In Week 9 against the Baltimore Ravens, Nix caught his first career receiving touchdown on a trick play from receiver Courtland Sutton.
 Nix was named NFL Rookie of the Week in week 10 after throwing for 215 yards, two touchdowns, and orchestrating a late drive that ended with a potential game-winning field goal being blocked in a 16–14 loss to the two-time defending Super Bowl champion Kansas City Chiefs.
 The following week against the Atlanta Falcons, Nix went 28-of-33 for a career-high 307 yards and four touchdowns as the Broncos won 38–6.
 He became the first rookie quarterback in NFL history to complete over 80% of his passes while throwing for at least four touchdowns and 300 yards.
 Following the game, he was named AFC Offensive Player of the Week and Rookie of the Week.
 Nix led the Broncos to victories in their next three games to reach 9–5, but losses to the Los Angeles Chargers and Cincinnati Bengals put their playoff hopes in jeopardy.
 Needing a win in the final game of the regular season, Nix went 26-of-29 with a then career high 321 yards and four touchdowns in a 38–0 victory over the Chiefs to clinch the Broncos' first playoff berth since 2015.
 Nix finished the regular season with 29 total passing touchdowns, the second-most ever by a rookie quarterback.

-In the Wild Card round, Nix was held in check, finishing 13-for-22 with 144 yards passing and one touchdown with 43 rushing yards as the Broncos fell 7–31 to the Buffalo Bills.
+In the Wild Card round, Nix was held in check, finishing 13-for-22 with 144 yards passing and one touchdown with 43 rushing yards as the Broncos fell 31–7 to the Buffalo Bills.
 Nix's sole touchdown, a 43-yard pass to Troy Franklin, was the first rookie-to-rookie touchdown pass in NFL playoff history.
 Following the Broncos' elimination, Nix revealed that he had played with transverse process fractures in his back since Week 12.

-He was originally the fourth alternate AFC Quarterback in the Pro Bowl, but was invited to play due to opt-outs.
+Nix was originally the fourth alternate AFC quarterback in the Pro Bowl, but was invited to play due to opt-outs.
 However, due to a previously scheduled minor postseason cleanup procedure, he also had to decline.